dogweather/non_empty_array/README.md

 ## Why is this useful?

 Sometimes I know that an Array isn't empty.
-Or more accurately, it _shouldn't_ be empty, because otherwise, it means there's a bug somewhere.
+Or more accurately, it _shouldn't_ be empty, because otherwise, it means there's a bug in my code.
 The usual way to handle this is to repeatedly check the array's length, or check for nil, and throw an exception if, for some reason, the Array _is_ empty.
 We've all been there.